aws-solutions/cost-optimizer-for-amazon-workspaces/README.md

 aws s3 cp ./dist/ s3://$BUCKET_NAME-[region]/workspaces-cost-optimizer/$VERSION --recursive
 ```

-You should now have everything in place to run the CloudFormation template (either from your bucket or from `./deployment/dist/`).
+You should now have everything in place to run cdk or CloudFormation template(either from your bucket or from `./deployment/dist/`).

 <a name="unit-test"></a>
 ## Unit Test